E-Consults Can Expedite Specialist Advice

 • Extrapyramidal Movement Disorder

-• Degenerative Disease of the Basal Ganglia
+• Degenerative diseases of the Basal Ganglia (part of the brain)

-• Abnormal Involuntary Movements
+• Abnormal involuntary movements

 • Functional Movement Disorder